KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-ImmichTileSlideShow by enarciso](https://github.com/enarciso/MMM-ImmichTileSlideShow)

-1. Error processing image: Input file contains unsupported image format
-2. Recommendation: The README seems not to have an update section (like `## Update`).
+1. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-3. Recommendation: The README seems to have a config example without a trailing comma.
+2. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-4. Recommendation: The README seems to have incorrect clone instructions.
-Please check the URL.
-5. Recommendation: Found `axios` in file `immichApi.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+3. Recommendation: Found `axios` in file `immichApi.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-7. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+5. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-8. Recommendation: There is no CHANGELOG file.
+6. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+7. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-10. Recommendation: There is no dependabot configuration file.
+8. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-11. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-IndoorClimate-Endpoint by buxxi](https://github.com/buxxi/MMM-IndoorClimate-Endpoint)